Princess Chulabhorn Science High Schools: Curriculum

 Originally, the curriculum depended on The Ministry of Education but the schools' course of instruction was changed in 2010 by cooperation of Mahidol Wittayanusorn School (Public Organization), a Thailand science high school, and have used this curriculum since then.
 The PCSHS students receive scholarships from the government for study, food, accommodation, etc.

 Symbols

 The schools' logo is a crown cover letter “จภ.”
-(Jaw-Por). “จภ.” is the short version of the name of Princess Chulabhorn Walailak.
+(Jor-Por). “จภ.” is the short version of the name of Princess Chulabhorn Walailak.
 The symbolic colors are blue, representing the Thai monarchy, a security-oriented, strict disciplinarian.
 And red-orange, which represents the traditional Thai color for Thursday, the day that Princess Chulabhorn Walailak was born (4 July 1957).

 The symbolic tree is Spathodea (Thai: แคแสด).
 This tree has orange-red flowers that represent the symbolic color of the schools.

 The school motto is “Moral lead academic matter”.
 It shows that the PCSHS students have moral principle to bring their knowledge to use.

 PCSHS logo has been bestowed by Princess Chulabhorn on 6 December 2019.
 Designed by Fine Arts Department.